googleforgames/quilkin/docs/src/xds.md

 Communication between the proxy and management server uses the [xDS gRPC protocol][xDS], similar to an [envoy proxy]. xDS is one of the standard configuration mechanisms for software proxies and as a result, Quilkin can be setup to discover configuration resources from any API compatible server.
 Also, given that the protocol is [well specified][xDS-protocol], it is similarly straight-forward to implement a custom server to suit any deployment's needs.

-> The [go-control-plane] project provides production ready implementations of the API on top of which custom servers can be built relatively easily.

 As described within the [xDS-api] documentation, the xDS API comprises a set of resource discovery APIs, each serving a specific set of configuration resource types, while the protocol itself comes in several [variants][xds-variants].
 Quilkin implements the **Aggregated Discovery Service (ADS)** _State of the World (SotW)_ variant with gRPC.

-## Sample Control Plane Implementation

-A sample control plane can be found [here][control-plane], with both a demo project that uses a configuration file as its data source, as well as an opinionated integration with [Agones] game server orchestration framework.

 ## Supported APIs